Redcar Racecourse: Course

-Redcar is a left-handed flat oval of just over 1 mi 4 furlong with relatively tight banked bends.
-There is also a 3 furlong chute that joins the track where the top bend meets the straight, providing a 1 mi straight course, purported to be the only 'Straight Mile' in the UK that is straight and level.
+Redcar is a left-handed, perfectly flat elongated oval of roughly one mile and six furlongs with relatively tight bends that can unbalance some horses.
+There is also a three-furlong chute that joins the track where the top bend meets the straight, providing a one-mile straight course, purported to be the only 'straight mile' in the UK that is straight and level.
+The course is generally considered fair but can pose a challenge for hold-up horses if the ground is fast; this is fairly common as the ground drains well.